alexdelorenzo/awful.py/README.md

 #### sa_tools
-session, parsers and classes for forums, threads, posts, etc works with python 2.7 and 3.4, probably everything in between as well.
+session, parsers and classes for forums, threads, posts, etc works with python 3.2 and 3.4, probably everything in between as well.

 ##### awful_qml
-py3k only, qtquick controls from qt 5.2. bad, broken and no bs.
+py3k only, qtquick controls from qt 5.2+. bad and broken.

 ![screenshot](http://i.imgur.com/R6odHSE.png "screenshot_of_app")